rwxrob/boost/README.md

    1. Use `scp` to Copy Remote Files Securely
    1. Use `sftp` When You *Must* Use FTP
 1. Use `rsync` for Customized Backups

+## Day 17: Get On Git and GitHub

+1. Minimal Secure Shell Setup
+1. See What's Listening with `netstat -tulpn` and `nmap`
+1. Setup Git and GitHub CLI
+1. Preserve Your Dotfiles on GitHub
+1. Create a Dotfiles Docker Image

 ## Day 15: Manage Screen and State with Screen and TMUX